rbuchberger/jekyll_picture_tag/docs/index.md

     size: 500px
 ```

-Both the preset and the liquid tag accept aspect ratios to crop.
-With the above preset, if you write
+Imagemagick can easily crop images to an aspect ratio, though you should **read the whole
-this:
+installation guide before using this feature**.
+With the above preset, if you write this:

 {% raw %}
 `{% picture test.jpg 3:2 mobile: test2.jpg 1:1 --alt Alternate Text %}`